E-Flexer-class ferry: Service

 The day after Brittany Ferries ordered two additional E-Flexers, Marine Atlantic ordered an E-Flexer.
-This vessel will be slightly shorter than the standard E-Flexer at 202.9 metres and will run on Marine Atlantic's two routes, connecting the North Sydney-Port aux Basques-Argentia triangle.
+This vessel will be slightly shorter than the standard E-Flexer at 202.9 metres and will run on Marine Atlantic's two routes, connecting the North Sydney-Port aux Basques–Argentia triangle.

-In mid-2024 two other ferries, intended for Attica Group, were ordered for delivery in 2027.
+In mid-2024 two other ferries, intended for Attica Group, were ordered for delivery in 2027, with the option for a further two hulls.

 Design

 E-Flexer-class ships were designed by Stena and Deltamarin, and built in China by China Merchants Shipyards (formerly part of AVIC).
 The basic concept of the E-Flexer follows a standardised design using (by default configuration) one full passenger deck, two mixed use decks, and two full-length garages for road traffic, plus a smaller garage in the ship's lower hull.
 Ships of the class are powered by two engines instead of four, which is said to reduce fuel consumption alongside a specialised hull design.
 The standard design is 214.5 metres long by 27.8 metres wide, however the design can be lengthened and shortened, and the interior can be tailored according to the operator's needs.

 The first five ships to be built are each powered by two MaK M43C diesel engines, with a total power output of 25,200 kW, driving two propellers that give the ships a service speed of 22 kn.
 Those engines are designed to be compatible with liquefied natural gas (LNG) fuel after modifications.
 Brittany Ferries' second and third (Salamanca and Santoña) ships will be modified to be capable of running on LNG from delivery, though both will have reduced freight capacity as a result of the space occupied by their LNG tanks.
 All of the E-Flexer ships ordered to date will be ice-classed, either to 1A or 1C requirements.